tle057zz/5620medai/README.md

 | **Admin** | `it.admin` | IT administrator |

 **Note**: 20+ mock doctors are available with various specializations.
 All use password `password123`.

+### Admin Access - View All Users

+To view all users in the system:

+1. **Login as admin**:
+   - Username: `admin`
+   - Password: `password123`

+2. **Access User Management**:
+   - After logging in, navigate to the **Admin Dashboard**
+   - Click on the **"Users"** menu item in the navigation bar
+   - Or go directly to: `http://127.0.0.1:5000/admin/users`

+3. **Features Available**:
+   - View all registered users (patients, doctors, admins)
+   - View complete doctor profiles (specialization, AHPRA number, approval status)
+   - Approve/reject doctor registrations
+   - See user statistics and system overview

+**Alternative Admin Account**: You can also use `it.admin` with password `password123` for admin access.

 ---